-The College Requirements are:

-1. A minimum of one hundred twenty (120) semes ter hours

-2. Completion of the following General Education requirements:

-A. English

-.
-(1) Composition 6 hours

-.
-(2) Literature 3 hours

-B. Mathematics (must be at a level no less than Mathema 160) 6 hours tics

-C. Computer Science 3 hours
+- 1. A minimum of one hundred twenty (120) semester hours - 2.
+Completion of the following General Education requirements: - A. English (1) Composition 6 hours B. Mathematics (must be at a level no less than Mathematics 160) 6 hours C. Computer Literacy 0-3 hours

-D. Science (eight of the hours must be in a two-seme sequence) ester

-.
-(1) Biological 3 hours
+D. Science (Eight of the hours must be in a two-semester sequence.)
+(1) Biological 4-8 hours

-.
-(2) Physical 3 hours
+(2) Physical 4-8 hours

-.
 (3) Biological or Physical 3 hours

 E. Arts 3 hours

-.
 (1) Music

-.
 (2) Visual Arts

-.
 (3) Dance

-.
 (4) Theatre

-F. Humanities2
+F. Humanities 1

-.
 (1) History 3 hours

-.
 (2) English or Communication 3 hours

-.
-(3) Elective (must be selected from foreign language (including mythology), philosophy, history, speech communication, or English) 3 hours
+(3) Elective (must be selected from foreign language (including m ythology),

+philosophy, history, speech communication, or English) 3 hours

-G. Social Science
+G. Social Science (must be selected from economics, geography, anthro pology,

-6 hours

-(must be selected from economics, geography, anthropology, psychology, sociology, or political science)
+psychology, sociology, or political science) 6 hours

-3. Completion of a major and a minor, if required, as prescribed by the department concerned.
+3. Completion of a major and a minor, if required, as prescribed by the dep concerned. artment

-2 Must include at least three (3) semester hours at the sophomore-level or above.
+1Must include at least three (3) semester hours at the sophomore-level or above.